-- Admins: Full account access
+- Admins: Have full account access.

 You can have multiple admins and managers managing various teams within your organization.

-Note: Anyone with edit access to a prototype or board—contributor, manager, or administrator—is able to delete a prototype or board, as all boards and prototypes are owned by the Enterprise.
+Note: Anyone with edit access to a prototype or board—contributor, manager, or administrator—is able to archive or delete a prototype or board, as all boards and prototypes are owned by the Enterprise.
 All roles within the Enterprise have access to Inspect mode as well as to view and edit Workflow for the prototypes they join.

 In addition to the default permissions available to each role, you can also modify permissions for each role to fine-tune how those roles work in your organization.
 You can access these additional permissions by clicking People in the top menu, clicking the ••• link, and clicking Member Permissions as shown below:

 In there, you'll see the following list of permissions.

 - Enable session timeouts: If enabled, Enterprise members will be signed out of the Enterprise account after inactivity based on the time you set.

 - Time before a user is logged out for inactivity: This is set to 1 week by default.
 Choose from the dropdown menu to set your desired duration.

 - Require authentication for share links: If enabled, your share links cannot be anonymously viewed.
 Instead, anyone who views the share link will need to be a member of your Enterprise organization and will need to sign in before viewing the share link.
 If enabled, this applies globally and cannot be overridden on individual share links.

 - Can invite members to the company: If enabled, managers can add managers, contributors, and reviewers; however, they cannot add admins.
 If this is disabled, only admins can add users.
 Even if enabled, only admins can remove users.